PoornimaShri1311/limehome-automation-tests/README.md

 ### Write a 1st end-to-end test
 - Opens the landing page http://juliemr.github.io/protractor-demo/
-- Verifies that the title is load "Super Calculator"
+- Verifies that the title is "Super Calculator"

 ### Write a 2nd end-to-end test
 - Opens the landing page http://juliemr.github.io/protractor-demo/